All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-The Full Recovery and Optimization Protocol
+The Full Recovery and Improvement Protocol

 Morning protocol: - BPC-157: 250mcg subcutaneous (fasted) - Wait 30 minutes, then eat

-Pre-workout (if training day, fasted): - No additional peptides needed; training stimulus provides natural GH release
+Pre-workout (if training day, fasted): - No additional peptides needed. training stimulus provides natural GH release

 Bedtime protocol (fasted 2+ hours): - CJC-1295: 100mcg subcutaneous - Ipamorelin: 200mcg subcutaneous - BPC-157: 250mcg subcutaneous (second daily dose)

-Twice weekly (separate from daily protocol): - TB-500: 2.5mg subcutaneous during loading; 2.5mg weekly during maintenance
+Twice weekly (separate from daily protocol): - TB-500: 2.5mg subcutaneous during loading.
+2.5mg weekly during maintenance

 Free Download: Wolverine Stack Card Advanced protocol reference card with multi-compound timing, interaction notes, and lab monitoring schedule.
 Get yours free) we'll email it to you instantly.
 [Download Your Free Stack Card]